 However, this recipe is a little bit different (though if you love that combo, you can find it on these peanut butter chocolate crunch bars).
 They're a wonderful treat for Haloween parties (use this trunk or treat flyer for your party if you're hosting!).

-Almond butter: used to make the homemade caramel sauce on top.
-Though peanut butter will work, it won't have that smokey, caramel-like flavor to it.
+- Almond butter: used to make the homemade caramel sauce on top.
+Though peanut butter will work, it won't have that smoky, caramel-like flavor to it.

 Important Teaching Tips